-If someone has passed this post along to you, it’s probably because your school or district currently licenses TIM Tools, and the tech person wants you to know how you can leverage the license to support coaching or mentoring in your subject area regardless of whether or not it includes the use of technology.
+If someone has passed this article along to you, it’s probably because your school or district currently licenses TIM Tools, and the tech person wants you to know how you can leverage the license to support coaching or mentoring in your subject area regardless of whether or not it includes the use of technology.

 A Coaching Tool for All

 At its core, coaching is a structured conversation.
 Throughout our teaching careers, we have many informal opportunities to act as a mentor or coach to a colleague with a question or problem, or as a client seeking a conversation with a peer about some aspect of our teaching.
 Adding structure to that conversation makes it more effective.
 A coaching cycle focuses and supports that conversation.
 We built the TIM Coaching Tool to facilitate that conversation in an open and transparent manner to build trust between the coach or mentor and the client.
 The Tool itself isn’t a specific coaching or mentoring model, and it certainly doesn’t do the coaching for you.
 Instead it provides a framework to keep the conversation progressing in an effective and efficient manner.

 Although the Coaching Tool (or TIM-C for short) was created as a part of a tool set to support technology integration, there is nothing about the Tool itself that limits its use to technology coaching.
 If your school or district has licensed TIM Tools to support technology integration, any coaching program can also use the TIM-C for coaching or mentoring whether tech integration is a component of that program or not.
 (A TIM Tools license allows for unlimited use of all the tools by the number of teachers specified in the license.)
 It should also be noted that administrative permissions can be structured to facilitate TIM-C management.
 For instance, a special role could be created for subject area heads that allows them to download TIM-C data, but does not include other TIM Tools management permissions.